dkowitz/LowCal-Code/docs/cli/tutorials.md

 GITHUB_PERSONAL_ACCESS_TOKEN="pat_YourActualGitHubTokenHere"
 ```

-Qwen Code uses this value in the `mcpServers` configuration that you defined in the `settings.json` file.
+LowCal Code uses this value in the `mcpServers` configuration that you defined in the `settings.json` file.

 #### Launch Qwen Code and verify the connection